William Cook

 Traditional views of intelligence often emphasize memory, processing speed, logic, or accumulated knowledge.
 This paper proposes an alternative framing: that intelligence may be more accurately understood as the capacity to form valid abstract relationships across distant conceptual domains.
 Under this model, abstraction is not intelligence itself, but a non-linear mechanism for generating relational mappings between otherwise disconnected forms of information.

-The framework suggests that higher intelligence correlates not simply with the quantity of information possessed, but with the ability to compress, transfer, and validate structural similarities across multiple layers of reality.
-This may explain analogy, creativity, systems thinking, scientific insight, and certain forms of philosophical reasoning.
-The paper explores connections between this model and analogical cognition, neural connectionism, transfer learning, latent-space representations in artificial intelligence, and human pattern recognition.
+Higher intelligence may therefore correlate not simply with the quantity of information possessed, but with the ability to efficiently compress, transfer, constrain, decompress, and recombine relational structures across multiple conceptual domains.
+This may help explain analogy formation, scientific insight, symbolic cognition, latent representation in artificial intelligence systems, and human pattern recognition.

-Rather than presenting a complete theory of intelligence, this work is intended as an exploratory conceptual lens—one that may help reframe how cognition, abstraction, and understanding are interpreted across both biological and artificial systems.
+Rather than presenting a complete theory of intelligence, this work is intended as an exploratory conceptual lens—one that may help reframe how cognition, abstraction, understanding, and relational transfer are interpreted across both biological and artificial systems.

 ⸻